Aswithcheella/Web-Scrapper/README.md

 Or provide URLs in a file:

-bashpython async_web_scraper.py --file urls.txt --concurrent 10
+python async_web_scraper.py --file urls.txt --concurrent 10